-Albino Rainbow Sharks 301: Best Care, Size, Tankmates & Food
+Rainbow Sharks and Their Lifespan, Care Guide, Eggs, Size, Tankmates & Food

-Rainbow sharks (Epalzeorhynchos frenatum) are unique and tropical fun fish which is very rewarding to keep in your aquarium.
-But, there are few things you should know before you think about getting this beautiful fish for your fish tank.
+Rainbow sharks (Epalzeorhynchos frenatum) are unique and tropical fun fish that are very rewarding to keep in your aquarium.
+But, you should know a few things before you think about getting this beautiful fish for your fish tank.

 Again, the rainbow shark is one of the most misunderstood fish in the fishkeeping world (especially by beginners).
-So we thought it is very important to set the record straight and lay out the true facts.
+So we thought it was very important to set the record straight and lay out the facts.

 In this article, we are going to cover its origin, appearance, behavior, how to care for them, Rainbow Shark tank fish mates/compatibility, dietary needs, breeding, and much more…